lostmygithubaccount/dasky/README.md

 The data is a copy of the [NOAA Integrated Surface Data (ISD)](https://azure.microsoft.com/services/open-datasets/catalog/noaa-integrated-surface-data/) moved from [Azure Open Datasets](https://azure.microsoft.com/services/open-datasets/catalog/) to an ADLS Gen 2 filesystem for distributed processing.

-Expanded in a dataframe in memory, the full dataset is ~660 GB.
-It is stored in compressed parquet files partitioned by year and month and uncompressed CSV files which are ~8 GB and ~150 GB respectively.
+It is stored in compressed parquet files and uncompressed CSV files which are ~8 GB and ~150 GB respectively.
+There are ~130 individual files.
+Loaded in a dataframe, the data occupies ~700 GB.

 ## Create a virtual network